roman-milk/roman-milk.github.io/mrs-jizm.md

  "Beautiful," Alan concurred.
 His camera buzzed.

  Robyn lifted the skirt higher and laid the blazer over the back of the wooden- backed chair in the corner.
 She squeezed her breasts with her biceps, deepening the magnificent chasm already presented.
 The boys took their pictures, moving around the model like hyenas, circling but never getting too close.
 I looked at Peter who surveyed the scene with slack-jawed concentration as he perched on the edge of the bed.
 I noticed his eyes were glazed with lust for Robyn.
 A flash of empathy registered within me as I recognised how the man must feel; I felt the same frisson of desire.
 The old man absently reached into the inside pocket of his jacket and pulled out a packet of cigarettes.
 He put one between his lips and then realised that smoking was forbidden in the hotel.
 I rolled my eyes when he looked towards me.
 Peter grinned and shrugged before he returned the packet to a pocket.
-Report_Story #2